-The manufacturer has no responsibility for the safe operation of the ventilator system if installation, service or repairs are performed by persons other than those authorized by the manufacturer.
+Maquet has no responsibility for the safe operation of the ventilator system if installation, service or repairs are performed by persons other than Maquet authorized personnel.

 1.2 Safety guidelines

 Follow these safety guidelines.
 Additional warnings appear in context throughout this document.